Iraq takes aim at media as security forces struggle to contain strife

 The CMC is a state authority tasked with implementing government policy.
 It gave few details and declined requests for comment.

 He said the CMC also objected to opinions expressed on the Qatar-based channel by guests in talk-shows broadcast from Doha.
-“We tried to explain that these are the guests’ points of view and not necessarily ours,” he said.
+“We tried to explain that these are the guests’ points of view and not necessarily ours,” he said by telephone from Jordan.

-Al-Baghdadia, a television channel owned by Iraqi entrepreneur Awn al-Khashlok and featuring programming popular with the Sunni minority, was shut down in March.
+Al-Baghdadia, a television channel owned by Iraqi entrepreneur Awn al-Khashlok and featuring programming popular with Iraq’s Sunni minority, was shut down in March.
 A CMC statement said the channel lacked proper authorisation.

 These are some of the strongest restrictions on media in the nearly two-year tenure of Prime Minister Haider al-Abadi, a moderate Shi‘ite Islamist who came to office promising to mend the rift between Sunnis and the Shi‘ite majority.
 His office did not respond to requests for comment.